vlang/v/doc/docs.md

 new_button(ButtonConfig{text:'Click me', width:100})
 ```

-This only works with functions that have a single struct argument.
+This only works for functions that have a struct for the last argument.

 ### Access modifiers